 This guide is so important because of something I see too often as a guitar teacher.
-I see students constantly ‘upgrading’ their amps because they’re not happy with the tone their current amp produces.
-It normally happens along these lines:
+I often see students ‘upgrading’ their amps because they’re not happy with the tone their current amp produces.
+It normally happens like this:

 - The student buys a new amp and plays around with it for a couple of weeks.
 Eventually, they get frustrated because it’s not producing the tones they want so they go to the guitar shop.

 - After a few weeks, the student gets a bit frustrated because they’re unhappy with how it sounds….

 This has happened to quite a few of my students over the years (usually it happens before they contact me for lessons).
-Before we dig into guitar amp settings and how to dial in a great tone on any guitar amp, let’s look at what’s the problem here and how you can avoid the same situation:
+Before we dig into guitar amp settings and how to dial in a great tone on any guitar amp, let’s look at what’s the problem is and how you can avoid it:

 People have different ideas on which amps are suitable for different styles